 - Use your coconut oil in place of oil in a recipe of your choice to make a variety of infused dishes (try Herb Roasted Potatoes!)

-- Infused coconut oil can easily be used as lubricant in the bedroom (but be safe!
+- Infused coconut oil can easily be used as a lubricant in the bedroom (But be safe!
 Coconut oil may weaken condoms)

 - Put your infused coconut oil into capsules for easy measurable dosing

 Expect to see coconut oil remain a staple in future cannabis infusions across the market.
 As major brands continue to innovate, coconut oil should thrive on the ingredient lists of more products to come.

 If, however, you don’t have access to a dispensary near you or want to try a fun DIY with your own material, you can always make your own at home.
 Trust us, you’ll go coconuts for this stuff!